ccnswap/assets/README.md

         explorer: URL of the token explorer page

-        id: the id/contract/address of the token, same as the subfolder name
+        id: the id/contract/address of the token, same as the subfolder name (convert to lowercase)

         links: array with name/url pairs, for social media links, documentation, etc.

         tags: Assigning these tags to tokens helps place them on appropriate token menus and ensures your token is evaluated correctly in conditions.

+        exts: Extended information for the action menu in tokenscan

  - Checksum address (for CRC20 tokens)

      Checksum addresses can be found on ComputcoinScan or by using this tool

+     Folder address must convert to lowercase

 ## Disclaimer